 Built an 18-month cash flow planning model for an IT training company with campuses in Europe, the US, and Latin America.

-Rehired by the client to prepare a detailed five-year operational model after successfully completing a previous project.
+Rehired by a client to prepare a detailed five-year operational model after successfully completing a previous project.

 Developed a five-year financial model for a US-based SaaS startup.
-Researched and justified the key assumptions and KPIs for the model.
-Later was rehired by the satisfied client to further improve the model.
+Researched and justified key assumptions and KPIs for the model.
+Rehired by the satisfied client to further improve the model.

-Managed a team that created an automated Excel-based budget planning and performance report system for a multinational company, with sales of over $100 million in 16 countries and six different currencies.
+Managed a team of analysts that created an automated Excel-based budget planning and performance report system for a multinational company with sales of over $100 million in 16 countries and six different currencies.

 Assisted a wholesale company to increase its net profits by 102% by analyzing the product group's profitability and recommending changes to the product mix and employee motivation system.

 Created financial projections and a business plan for an ice-hall construction project and later raised 2.5 million EUR of long-term bank financing for the company.

 Organized a tender between commercial banks for a client, lowering an interest rate from 8% to 2.9% per annum and saving the client ~$100,000 per year in interest payments.

-Created inventory forecast models for companies in industries like medical wholesale, vet wholesale, agriculture, jewelry retail, and construction material wholesale.
+Created inventory forecast models for companies in industries such as medical wholesale, vet wholesale, agriculture, jewelry retail, and construction material wholesale.